vitessio/website/content/en/docs/16.0/user-guides/configuration-advanced/resharding.md

 ## Start the Reshard

-This process starts the [Reshard](../../../reference/vreplication/reshard/) operation.
+Now we can start the [Reshard](../../../reference/vreplication/reshard/) operation.
 It occurs online, and will not block any read or write operations to your database:

 ```bash